 - Add the garlic, and sautee for 1-2 minutes more.

-- Add the rest of the butter to the pan, and while it is melting, slowly add the flour, stirring as you go to avoid lumps.
+- Add the rest of the butter to the pan, and while it is melting, add the flour, stirring as you go to avoid lumps.

 - Cook the roux for about 10-15 minutes, you're going to want to stir often, until it's a rich amber brown color, but not burnt!